 This is a fully funded project which covers UK/EU fees for 3 years and an annual maintenance stipend of ~ £15,009.
 It is open to UK/EU rated applicants only.
 Funding for some additional research expenses is also included.

 Suitable candidates will have, or be close to gaining, a good degree (1 or 2.1) or MSc in a suitable discipline, such as geography, environmental science or chemistry.
 A background in hydrology, water management and chemistry would be useful, although experience will be developed during the course of the project.
-A start date of 1 Oct 2019 is envisaged.
+A start date of between November 2019 and January 2020 is envisaged.

 Ceballos, L. et al. (2012).
 BMC Vet.
 Med., 8, 71